Customer Master Data Management: A Governed Single View

 This evaluation phase should also consider whether the platform includes automated workflows to support governance processes and whether it can operate in cloud, hybrid, or on-premises environments, depending on the company’s infrastructure strategy.

-Platforms such as Informatica, SAP Master Data Governance, and Oracle Customer Data Management are often chosen for complex, multi-domain environments, while tools like Tamr provide strong machine learning assisted matching that accelerates customer entity resolution.
+Platforms such as Informatica, SAP Master Data Governance, and Oracle Customer Data Management are often chosen for complex, multi-domain environments.
+To compare capabilities, trade-offs, and use cases across leading platforms, explore master data management tools.

 Step 4: Establish governance, roles, and processes